Pine Island Glacier: On the ice

-Another team from the British Antarctic Survey arrived at the ice stream on 8 December 2006 for the first of two field seasons.
+A team from the British Antarctic Survey arrived at the ice stream on 8 December 2006 for the first of two field seasons.
 In the second field season, they spent three months there from November 2007 to February 2008.
 Work on the glacier included radar measurements and seismic surveys.

-In January 2008 Bob Bindschadler of NASA landed on the floating ice shelf of PIG, the first ever landing on this ice shelf, for a reconnaissance mission to investigate the feasibility of drilling through around 500 m of ice, to lower instruments into the ocean cavity below.
+In January 2008, a team led by Bob Bindschadler of NASA landed on the floating ice shelf of PIG for a reconnaissance mission to investigate the feasibility of drilling through around 500 m of ice, to lower instruments into the ocean cavity below.
 It was decided that the small crevasse free area was too hard for further landings and so further fieldwork had to be postponed.
 Therefore, two Global Positioning System (GPS) units and a weather station were positioned as near as possible to PIG.

-In the 2011–2012 field season, after five weeks of delays, the camp staff was finally able to establish the Main Camp just before New Year.
-The following week, Bindschadler and his team were able to arrive.
-Due to additional weather delays, the helicopters were not able to arrive by the NSF 'drop dead' date and the field season was cancelled.
-Limited science was still accomplished by the team thanks to a series of flights by KBA back onto the glacier; conditions had changed drastically since the last Twin Otter flights.
+In the 2011–2012 field season, the camp staff was finally able to establish the Main Camp just before New Year.The following week, Bindschadler and his team were able to arrive.
+Due to additional weather delays, the helicopters were not able to arrive in time and the field season was cancelled.

-The British Antarctic Survey deployed a small team of four during the 2011–12 summer field season to carry out a series of seismic and radar surveys on PIG.
-They also installed a series of overwintering GPS stations.
-During the season, a separate BAS team travelled to the field party's location and installed an overwintering autonomous VLF station.
-This was followed by a radar traverse upstream using snowmobiles.
-This survey linked previous radar lines.
+In 2013-2014, the British Antarctic Survey mapped 1000 km of the ice sheet with ground-based radar.
+The expedition used tractor-traverse, a group of vehicles and sledges, to transport both the scientists and the equipment.
+Ice cores were sampled during this expedition, which showed that the retreat of the glacier started in the 1940s.